 Simple, Kid-Friendly Pumpkin Waffles Recipe!

-The ultimate fall breakfast!
 These Pumpkin Spice Waffles are great for a weekend brunch, and even better for freezing and toasting for an easy weekday breakfast.
-Made with simple ingredients, these delicious pumpkin waffles will be a new family favorite!
+Made with simple ingredients, this delicious pumpkin waffle recipe will be a new family favorite!

 This post may contain affiliate links.
 Delightful E Made is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Pumpkin Spice Waffles perfect for your fall breakfast or brunch

 If you love the flavors of fall then this pumpkin waffle recipe is for you.
 Made with simple ingredients, these homemade pumpkin spice waffles come together easily.

 Great for a weekend breakfast, this waffle recipe is also great for freezing for busy weekday mornings.